cp2k/cp2k/docs/getting-started/CMake.md

 ### Default Dependencies

-All optional dependencies are turned off by default.
+All optional dependencies are turned off by default, with the exception of MPI.

 For simplicity, `-DCP2K_BUILD_OPTIONS` is provided to turn on some of the optional dependencies.
 `-DCP2K_BUILD_OPTIONS` can take the following values: